rahul-thakoor/physical-computing-rust/src/step_5.md

 led.off();
 }
 ```
-+ Run the command `cargo run --example off` again.
++ Run the command `cargo run --example onoff` again.
 Your LED should switch off.

 + But that's not all you can do.